 From 2012 to 2019, Rose was the Artistic Director of the longstanding Monadnock Music Festival in historic Peterborough, New Hampshire.
 Mr. Rose conducted several premieres as well as cycles of the symphonies of Beethoven and Mendelssohn.
-He made his opera stage directing debut in two revivals of operas by Dominick Argento, as well as conducting, directing and producing the world premier recording of Ned Rorem’s opera Our Town in the historic Peterborough Townhouse.
+He made his opera stage directing debut in two revivals of operas by Dominick Argento as well as conducting, direct¬ing, and producing a production and world premiere recording of Ned Rorem’s opera Our Town in the historic Peterborough Townhouse.

 In 2013, Gil Rose expanded his musical vision with the founding of Odyssey Opera, a company dedicated to eclectic and underperformed operatic repertoire from all eras.
 Working with an international roster of singers and directors, Odyssey has presented more than 35 operas in Boston, with innovative, thematically linked seasons.
 The company has also established itself as a leader of modern opera in the United States, having given three world premieres and numerous U.S. premieres.

 In addition to his role as conductor, Rose is leading the charge for the preservation and advancement of underperformed works through recordings.
 BMOP/sound, the independent record label Rose founded in 2008, has released over 86 recordings of contemporary music by today’s most innovative composers, including world premieres by John Cage, Lukas Foss, Chen Yi, Anthony Davis, Lisa Bielawa, Steven Mackey, Eric Nathan, and many others.
 With Rose as executive producer, the label has secured five GRAMMY® nominations and a win in 2020 for Tobias Picker’s opera Fantastic Mr. Fox.
 Odyssey Opera’s in-house label has released five CDs, most recently a complete version of Camille Saint-Saëns’s Henry VIII.